Codeanywhere has introduced a

 After you start your server application, click on the

-Preview button when it shows up at the bottom of your screen.
-If you close the widget, you can find your public port in the Preview ports widget.
+Open Browser button when it shows up at the bottom of your screen.
+If you close the widget, you can always find your public port in the Preview ports widget.

 You can find the public link for your API in the new tab which will open in your browser window.